LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/booleans-and-conditionals/logical-operators.rst

 JavaScript's logical OR operator, ``||``, also creates compound boolean expressions.
 This operator takes two operands, and the resulting expression is ``true`` if *either* of the operands are ``true`` individually.
 If both operands are ``false``, the overall expression is ``false``.

+.. admonition:: Example

    As with logical AND, logical OR mirrors our experience of English language truth values.
 The sentence "Pigs can fly or dogs can run," is true as a whole.
 Joining the two clauses by "or" requires that only one of them is true in order for the full sentence to be true.

-Similarly, "Pigs can fly or dogs can speak Spanish," is a false statement.
+   When both of the clauses joined by "or" are false, the statement as a whole is false.
+For example, "Pigs can fly or dogs can speak Spanish," is a false statement.

 Let's look at some examples in JavaScript.